 - are research informed

-- avoid jargon, dense language and excessive references
+- avoid jargon and dense language

 - address an international audience, and so do not assume readers’ familiarity with specific education systems or wider regional and/or national contexts